efjimm/Shovel/README.md

 # zig-spoon

+This is a fork of [zig-spoon](https://git.sr.ht/~leon_plickat/zig-spoon), updated to Zig master and with some personal modifications.
+Below is the original readme:

 zig-spoon is a zig library offering a simple, low-level and allocation free abstraction for creating TUI programs. zig-spoon takes care of wrangling the terminal, but unlike other TUI libraries it does not get in the way when you